We highly appreciate the full tip from National Sewing Circle

 They have not much elasticity and won’t slip around as much while you’re stitching, making them ideal for beginners.

-Sewing a more free, flowing linen outfit is far easier than trying to put together a fitted piece like a pair of denim or a rigid, button-up shirt, especially when it comes to apparel.
+Sewing a freer, flowing linen outfit is far easier than trying to put together a fitted piece like a pair of denim or a rigid, button-up shirt, especially when it comes to apparel.

 Plus, linen clothes are, in my opinion, incredibly trendy right now!
 And, because linen is a completely natural fiber, it will biodegrade, making it more sustainable and environmentally beneficial.